polylith/java-challenge-template/README.md

 ```

 ## Usage
 * Run following command in the target folder.
-It will create a new directory for the project according to your artifact id
+It will create a new directory for the project according to your artifact id.
+Don't forget to set the `-DartifactId`Parameter to the short name of your Challenge.
 ```bash
 mvn archetype:generate -DarchetypeGroupId=de.entwicklerheld -DarchetypeArtifactId=java-challenge-template -DarchetypeVersion=1.0-SNAPSHOT -DgroupId=de.entwicklerheld -DartifactId=<name-of-your-challenge>
 ```